Designing for a small business is not a one-dimensional topic. There are so many elements involved in design for small businesses – right?

 A well-designed product/service looks good, is a pleasure to use and addresses a genuine need – and keeps customers coming back!

 Of course, it always helps to use an existing platform to help you sell your products/services whilst you figure out the design of your brand.
-Take our online store for example.
+Take our free online store for example.
 No design requirements, no setup fees or issues – just upload and start selling!